jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

       "screen": "system-offline",  "response": @ctx.response,
       "request": @ctx.request, "user": @ctx.user, "solution": @ctx.solution,
       "entity": @ctx.entity, "correlationId": @ctx.correlationId}'
-# All other returned REST endpoint errors will be caught under the Unexpected error section
+    # All other returned REST endpoint errors will be caught
+    # under the Unexpected error section.
   - title: Unexpected error
     description:
       An unexpected error occurred.
 Support has been notified and will